hindutva/hindutva.github.io/content/main/books/chapekar_autobio.md

 Shivaji was not honoured during his time.
 Do you think nothing remains to be done for the good of the country beyond this ?
 You are mistaken.
 A little consideration will teach you the lesson conveyed by the adage 'A thunder-cloud produces no rain, a talkative man will not act.'
-I ask you to consider this adage and proceed with my narrative."
+I ask you to consider this adage and proceed with my narrative.

 The sight of this national festival grieved us very much.
 We had even planned to burn down its pavilion.
 But considering (that the institution had gained) popular favour, we thought it would not be right to do so.
 Had the Social Conference been held in that pavilion, we would certainly have made an attempt to set it on fire, but our initial experiment having compelled the Conference to wind up its belongings, we spent our days only in observing carefully the inconsistent proceedings (of the Congress).

 ### WE TURNED TO MISSIONARIES
 After its puerile game was over, all the patriots left for their respective places.
 Then we began to harass the missionaries.
 While we were at Bombay, we used to annoy in various ways the European missionaries who were to be seen (preaching) at the Back Bay.
 We pelted them with stones (and) created an uproar.

-Once we snatched away a hand-bag from a European ledy who was there.
+Once we snatched away a hand-bag from a European lady who was there.
 We found in it some English books, some visiting cards bearing her name, a bunch of keys and a beautiful purse.
-The last was a very convenient article, but we found in it (only) one pice and a postal stamp
-985worth two annas and a half.
+The last was a very convenient article, but we found in it (only) one pice and a postal stamp worth two annas and a half.
 We went and saw the bungalow of this lady who resides at Grant Road.

 Once we took away the sign-board of the Church Mission Hall on the Palva Road and burnt it.
 After coming down to Poona, we determined to harass the European missionaries at this place.
-On inquiry we learnt that they used tn preach in the upper storey of a building occupied by Messrs.
+On inquiry we learnt that they used to preach in the upper storey of a building occupied by Messrs.
 Philips and Company.
 There, in the first instance, I advised my Aryan brethren not to go upstairs. and several of my friends accordingly desisted from going there.
 When their time of preaching arrived, there was not a soul present at the place and so the missionaries were in a fix.
 The men